2025 International Championship: Format

 Marco Fu withdrew from the tournament before the qualifiers after suffering a fractured elbow.
 He was replaced in the qualifying draw by amateur player Umut Dikme.
-Mark Williams, Ali Carter, Sam Craigie, Ken Doherty, and David Gilbert all withdrew before the event's main stage.
+Mark Williams, Ali Carter, Sam Craigie, Ken Doherty, and David Gilbert also withdrew before the event's main stage.
 Their respective opponents, Anthony McGill, Aaron Hill, Jimmy Robertson, Neil Robertson, and Thepchaiya Un-Nooh, all received byes to the last 32.

 Broadcasters

 The qualifying round was broadcast in the United Kingdom, Germany, Italy, and Austria by Discovery+ and in other European territories by HBO Max.
 It was broadcast in mainland China by the CBSA‑WPBSA Academy WeChat Channel, the CBSA‑WPBSA Academy Douyin, Huya Live and Migu.
 In all other territories (including Ireland) it was streamed by WST Play.

 The main stage was broadcast in the United Kingdom and Ireland by TNT Sports and Discovery+.
 It was broadcast in mainland Europe by Eurosport, with streaming coverage on Discovery+ in Germany, Italy, and Austria and on HBO Max in other European territories.
 It was broadcast in mainland China by the same broadcasters as the qualifying rounds and in Macau by CCTV-5.
 It was broadcast in Hong Kong by Now TV, in Thailand by TrueSports, and in Taiwan by Sportcast.
 In territories where no other coverage was available, the tournament was streamed by WST Play.